open-rcp/rcp_client/README.md

 # Flutter RCP Client

-A cross-platform client for the Remote Computing Protocol (RCP) system, built using Flutter and Rust.
+A cross-platform client for the Remote Computing Protocol (RCP) system, built using Flutter and Rust with a dependency-free architecture.

 ## Overview

-The Flutter RCP Client is designed to replace the current SDL2/egui-based client with a more modern, cross-platform solution.
-It leverages Flutter's UI capabilities while integrating with the existing Rust-based RCP client libraries through Foreign Function Interface (FFI).
+The Flutter RCP Client is designed to provide a modern, cross-platform solution for connecting to RCP servers.
+It leverages Flutter's UI capabilities while integrating with the Rust-based RCP client libraries through a dedicated Foreign Function Interface (FFI) bridge, ensuring clean separation of concerns and minimizing dependencies.

 ## Features